sefirosweb/minecraftHawkEye/README.md

 // Similar has oneshot but need yo add manually the Pitch and Way in radians bot.hawkEye.simplyShot(yaw, pitch)

+// If you want the result of calculation of arrow trajectory you can use that bot.hawkEye.calculateArrowTrayectory(currentPosition, currentSpeed, pitch, yaw, 'bow')

+// Start to check if any player / mob or any incoming to bot
+// CAUTION: This use a lot of CPU, because on each tick game calculate all nearby mobs or players bot.hawkEye.startRadar() bot.hawkEye.stopRadar()

+// Return a array of mobs & players are looking in your direction bot.hawkEye.detectAim()

+// Return list of arrows are in "air" just now bot.hawkEye.detectProjectiles()

 ```

 A example in one file: